Go to navigation Go to content

 Distracted driving from web browsing

 New research from State Farm Insurance is showing that the use of mobile web services is at a much higher rate than in past years.
-While texting and driving remains a huge concern, the problem statement also needs to acknowledge other forms of distraction on a mobile device.
+While texting and driving remains a huge concern, the problem statement also needs to acknowledge other forms of driver distraction on a mobile device.

 State Farm’s Survey Strategy: